 Inventory Handling & Tracking – Embedded-Vision systems can improve product tracking in production lines with an enhanced storage efficiency.
 On the other hand, bar codes and radio-frequency identification tags can also help track and route materials.
 As image sensor technologies continue to advance and other vision processing components become increasingly integrated, product tracking and handling will lay the foundation for the next generation of inventory management systems.
 Though high-resolution cameras can provide detailed images of work material and inventory tags, real-time software is required to analyze the images, identify objects within them, recognize ID tags associated with these objects and to perform quality checks.
 Vision Systems, hence, devised for inventory tracking and management can deliver robust capabilities without exceeding acceptable infrastructure costs by integrating multiple real-time video analytics extracted from a single video stream for a combined, intelligent output

 Automated Assembly Lines – When it comes to factory production floors, embedded vision works in raw material handling.
 Cameras can be used in acquiring images of parts and destinations.
-Subsequent vision processing algorithms send data to a robot, which further enable the system to perform functions, e.g., picking up and placing a component.
-Manufacturing units can also use Vision Systems in a variety of applications which require high-precision assembly, with cameras to click the image of the components after they are picked up.
+Subsequent vision processing algorithms send data to a robot, which further enables the system to perform functions, e.g., picking up and placing a component.
+Manufacturing units can also use Vision Systems in a variety of applications that require high-precision assembly, with cameras to click the image of the components after they are picked up.
 With vision systems, picking parts from a bin has also become easier.
 Some latest vision processors can now easily handle immense datasets by working on complex algorithms, developed to extract depth information and rapidly make decisions.

 Automated Inspection Process – Vision systems can detect, predict and prevent gridlock and other unwanted outcomes.
 In addition to this, vision-based software performs tasks such as checking for the presence of components, reading text and bar codes, checking orientation, measuring dimensions and locating defects and patterns.
 Conventionally, quality assurance was performed by randomly selecting samples from the production line.
 Then, using statistical analysis, the results can be extrapolated for the larger manufacturing run.
-In the robotic era, automated inspection can deliver 100 percent quality assurance results, by inspecting each and every part going through the product / assembly lines.
+In the robotic era, an automated inspection can deliver 100 percent quality assurance results, by inspecting each and every part going through the product/assembly lines.
 Interestingly, with recent advancements in vision processing performance, automated inspection is no longer a hindrance in the throughput value of manufacturing.

 Indubitably, embedded vision opens up limitless opportunities with the potential to bring transformational changes.
 In the manufacturing space, capable vision systems, equipped with depth-discerning sensors and software algorithms, are bringing all forms of autonomy and productivity, making machines smarter & more intelligent.
 Such systems are bringing long-standing autonomous and adaptive industrial automation ideas to life.
-Most of the leading companies have already adopted this ground-breaking technology to have a custom system in place that perfectly suits their application(s) and provides return on investment.
+Most of the leading companies have already adopted this ground-breaking technology to have a custom system in place that perfectly suits their application(s) and provides a return on investment.

 So, how ready are you to jump on to the factory automation bandwagon, to harness the significant benefits of improving quality, precision, and throughput of your production line?
 At KritiKal, we build smart products using Embedded Vision technology to enable automation at the heart of the manufacturing units.
 We’d love to hear about your manufacturing hurdles, to work together and eliminate them using smart automation.